-Trachoma is an infectious disease which spreads from one person to other.
-It mainly affects the eyelids and children can easily get the disease.
-In adults (after 15 years of age), because of repeated infections earlier in life, the eyelashes can turn inwards (trichiasis) and can rub against the front part of the eye resulting in cloudiness, that in turn, leads to blindness.
+It is an infection of the eye with Chlamydia Trachomatis which normally occurs in childhood (below 10 years of age).
+In adults (after 15 years of age), because of repeated infections earlier in life, scarring of conjunctiva occurs because of which, the eyelashes can turn inwards (trichiasis) and can rub against the front part of the eye resulting in its opaqueness (cloudiness), that in turn, leads to blindness.
+In adults, the inward turning of eyelashes in an individual can be checked through torch examination of the eye.

 It is more prevalent in northern belt of India and Andaman and Nicobar Islands.